voxeet/voxeet-uxkit-android/README.md

 A complete documentation about the Promise implementation is available on this [Github](https://github.com/codlab/android_promise)

 ### What's New ?
+v2.0.73.10/11 :
+ - fix possible issue where conferences were not properly joined
+ - join/listen/broadcast methods are now Promise<Conference> instead of Promise<Boolean>
+ - exceptions sent by the sdk can be `ServerErrorException`, those exceptions will give `reason`, `description` and error `code`.

 v2.0.73.9 :
  - the various create and join methods are now resolving a new signature.
 Apps must be changed accordingly
  - prevent dismiss keyguard on incoming call